 Equality, is equal human value.

-That rapture, had re-defined human value.
-And until this very day we were left, especially in capitalist societies, with this new definition, and with the deeper concern – now we are nature, now we are our own restricting factor, hence, the ancient factor that determined human value, a unique value indispensable for survival, became obsolete.
-Now a few women try to say that according to the scales they would like to adopt for human value, men are secondary to women, and a few men try to say that other scales for human value, that they want to adopt, make women secondary.
+That rapture of the 19th century, had re-defined human value.
+And until this very day we were left, especially in capitalist societies, with the deep concern – now we are nature, now we are our own restricting factor, hence, the ancient factor called nature that determined human value as the unique value of each sex, indispensable for survival, became obsolete.
+Now a few women try to argue that according to the scales they would like to adopt for human value, men are secondary to women, and a few men try to argue that other scales for human value, that they want to adopt, make women secondary.
 And the fact of the matter is this: there are no objective, physical, concrete, measurable scales for human value past the reversal point, when humans became the restricting factor of nature instead of vice versa and therefore of themselves – humans are the ones who determine the scale of human value, and, choosing such a scale thus becomes, not a competition or a research objective, but, a moral, responsibility.
 I would recommend you to choose: humanism.
-Believing in equal human value of all humans as a matter of principal.
+Believing in equal human value of all humans as a matter of principle.

 Equality between the sexes is not sameness between sexes.
 This is because sameness does not grant equality.
 In homosexual couples, both are of the same sex, they are as “same” as conceivably possible for heterosexual couples to try and become – does that alone grant that both in a homosexual couple are equal in their relationship?

 Rather than identical numbers or sameness, equality, is first and foremost, equal human value.
-This is the determination that human value is not set by level of sameness to any model, nor by weight in numbers in any domain.
+This is the determination that human value is not set by level of sameness with any model, nor by weight in numbers in any domain.
 But by the internal human content that a human being bears by being human.

 Cover picture: People vector created by svstudioart – www.freepik.com